gopasspw/gopass/docs/features.md

 ```

 This will prompt you for which GPG key you want to associate the store with.
-Then it will create a `.password-store` directory in your home directory.
+Then it will create a `.local/share/gopass/stores/root` directory in your home directory.

 If you don't want gopass to use this default directory, you can instead initialize a password store with: